The CNAME record type

-The CNAME (canonical name) record aliases one domain to another.
+The CNAME (canonical name) record type aliases one domain to another.

 Limitations of CNAME aliasing

 Because the CNAME record works at the domain-name level, rather than the website level, it is only possible to alias one domain to another: you cannot necessarily alias one website to another.

 For example, if your website is hosted at “